-As patients begin taking a more active role in their care, it’s becoming more important than ever for healthcare providers to embrace the digital age and modernize their processes.
+As patients begin taking a more-active role in their care, it’s becoming more important than ever for healthcare providers to embrace the digital age and modernize their tools and processes.

 Today’s patients are looking for consumer-friendly doctors’ offices that make it easy to be a patient.
 Digitizing your intake forms is a great example of modernizing care.
 With online forms, patients can safely fill in their details online before an appointment, minimizing the time they have to spend in the waiting room.